-The Youth Peer Services Advisory Council is made up of youth, young adults, Youth Peer Advocates, and adult allies across the state who have personal experience young person with a disability, emotional & behavioral challenges, or experience in New York State systems such as mental health, special education, juvenile justice, foster care, or addiction recovery.
+The Youth Peer Services Advisory Council is made up of youth, young adults, Youth Peer Advocates, and adult allies across the state who have personal experience as a young person with a disability, emotional and/or behavioral health challenge, or experience in New York State systems such as mental health, special education, juvenile justice, foster care, addiction recovery, health care, etc.

-- Advise on the development of supervisor and service team training to support implementation of Youth Peer Support Services.
+Advise on the development of supervisor and service team training to support effective supervision of YPA’s;